makersacademy/chitter-challenge/README.md

 So that I can better appreciate the context of a peep I want to see the time at which it was made

-- use timestamp feature created in US2 to view the timestamp next to each peep
+- use timestamp feature to view the timestamp next to each peep
+- will need to create 'created_at' column in database table

 User Flow:
 1. Visit page /peeps